Skip to main content

 1

 Award winning Victoria Lofts transformed a 19th Century Church and Schoolhouse (formerly the Victoria Royce Presbyterian Church) into one of our city's most desired addresses at 152 Annette while maintaining it's original heritage architecture and integrity.
-Sought after yet rarely offered, this 825 SF 1 Bedroom + Den features soaring ceilings of more than 10' throughout the principal living areas, large windows with lots of light and exposed duct work in an open concept hard loft with an 153 SF terrace ideal for a quiet city escape.
+Sought after yet rarely offered, this 825 SF 1 bedroom + den features soaring ceilings of more than 10' throughout the principal living areas, large windows with lots of light and exposed duct work in an open concept hard loft with an 153 SF terrace ideal for a quiet city escape.
 Stainless steel appliances and a generous kitchen island afford lots of space for prepping your next great meal.
 As well, the terrace features a gas line hookup for BBQ and Summer dining.
 The grounds are well maintained with lush landscaping.
-Updates include new flooring and appliances.
+Updates include new floor and appliances.
 A block away, the Junction neighbourhood offers a one stop destination for groceries, dining, antiques, clothing and much more.
-With highlights such as the Sweet Potato grocery store, Botham's restaurant, Coal Miner's Daughter womenswear and Mrs. Huizinga's antiques.
+With highlights such as the Sweet Potato grocery store, Bothams restaurant, Coal Miner's Daughter womenswear and Mrs. Huizinga's antiques.
 A short walk south takes you to High Park, Toronto's largest park with tennis courts, pools and the famous blooming cherry blossoms each spring.
 Easy access to transit and a near perfect walk score.
 This is a hidden gem perfect for the discerning eye that holds value well beyond it's price.
 More details

 Listed by BAKER REAL ESTATE INCORPORATED